 What does it mean to be truly well?
 It’s not just a clean bill of health from your doctor or feeling satisfied with a relationship or a job.
 Instead, wellness means actively pursuing balance among the key areas of your life, which the wellness initiative of the Substance Abuse and Mental Health Services Administration (SAMHSA) identifies as these eight:

-Courtesy of SAMHSA Pay attention to these and how they interrelate, and you’ll not only add years to your life but quality to your years.
+- Spiritual SAMHSA Pay attention to these and how they interrelate, and you’ll not only add years to your life but quality to your years.
 Getting to wellness, however, can seem overwhelming with so many elements to monitor, each of which can affect the other.
 Emotional issues such as anxiety, for example, can cause physical problems such as heart issues, which can affect your ability to work and, thus, your finances.
 But that snowball effect works the other way as well: Creating positive change in one area can prompt positive change in others.
 The key to wellness, SAMHSA noted in a video created as part of its initiative, is not to expect that you can achieve a complete absence of stress or problems, but to make daily small improvements in your life.
 Consider these tips for improving each element of your wellness:

 - Pay attention to your feelings rather than running from them — or trying to drown them out with unhealthy behaviors such as drinking or drug use.